Armored Multi-Purpose Vehicle: History

 The AMPV has a relatively long production schedule for a non-developmental vehicle of 13 years: 3 years for low-rate production and 10 years for full-rate production.
 The production plan was partly based on budgetary constraints, but also to be able to speed up production in the event of war or another contingency.
 33 percent of an Armored Brigade Combat Team (ABCT) is made up of M113s, which are not used in combat operations because they are less mobile and poorly protected than other combat vehicles in an ABCT.
 Full-rate production should build just under 300 AMPV vehicles per year, but the ability is there to quickly increase production if an ABCT needed to deploy to combat.
 Letting industry build as fast as possible regularly only to stop it later is seen as irresponsible.

 In November 2013, the Army released the official AMPV EMD phase RFP.
 Despite sequestration budget cuts, the program is maintaining its previously stated goal of 2,907 vehicles at $1.8 million each, built over 13 years.
-A 5-year EMD contract was to be awarded to one manufacturer in May 2014 to produce 29 vehicles for testing, which will be followed by a 3-year LRIP contract in 2020.
+A 5-year EMD contract was to be awarded to one manufacturer in May 2014 to produce 29 vehicles for testing.
 Although the October draft RFP raised the cost of the EMD phase to $458 million, the official November RFP lowered it to $436 million.

 Annual expenditures for the EMD phase are $70 million in FY 2015, $174 million in FY 2016, $114 million in FY 2017, $64 million in FY 2018, and $14 million in FY 2019.
 The RFP also contains an Optional Exchange Vehicle (OEV) program to exchange up to 78 vehicles during the EMD phase for AMPVs.
 39 Bradley vehicles of versions previous to the current M2A3/M3A3 configurations and 39 M113s not including the M113 AMEV can be exchanged by the government to the contractor for credit.